simonjuleseric2/Deep-learning-and-backtracking-sudoku/README.md

-# Solving a sudoku with backstrapping and deep learning
+# Solving a sudoku with backtracking and deep learning

 ## Table of contents: